-The ideal age of sexual maturity is lower for male salmon than it is for females.
-It’s enough for a male to have the strength to swim up the river to mate, but a female must also be able to build a rock enclosure for the eggs to protect them from the current.
+The ideal age of sexual maturation is lower for male salmon than it is for females.
+It’s enough for a male to have the strength to swim up the river to mate, but a female must also be able to build a nest out of pebbles (called a ‘redd’) for the eggs to protect them from the current.

-During the past few years, salmon have started to reach puberty earlier on average.
+During the past few years, salmon have, on average, started to reach puberty earlier.
 The reason for this is unknown, but Primmer’s research may shed some light on the issue.

 Why spend years and millions of euros to determine the age of puberty in salmon?

-“First of all, this is basic research.
-I’m a geneticist, so I am primarily interested in how genes cause changes in populations in the wild.
-The salmon is a very interesting case in this sense, as it has several varieties that differ slightly from one another,” says Primmer.
+“First and foremost, this is fundamental research.
+I’m a geneticist, so I am primarily interested in how genes cause changes in free-living populations.
+Salmon are a very interesting case in this sense, as there are a number of of populations that differ slightly from one another,” says Primmer.

-The research may also be useful in practice.
-Farmed salmon typically reach puberty early and do not grow as large as the producers hope.
-Research can help determine why this happens.
+The research also has applied benefits.
+Salmon reared for aquaculture typically reach puberty early and do not grow as large as the producers hope.
+Our research can help determine why this happens.

-And as is often the case with basic research, this work can also yield unexpected applications.
-In 2014, it was established that the same VGLL3 gene exists in both humans and salmon.
-Last year, a study indicated that the gene may have an impact on certain gender-specific immunological diseases.
+And as is often the case with fundamental research, this work can also yield unexpected applications.
+In 2014, it was established that the same VGLL3 gene is also linked with puberty in humans.
+Last year, a study indicated that VGLL3 may play a central role in certain gender-specific immunological diseases.